Citigroup in US$13.5 mln settlement over defunct CSO hedge fund

-NEW YORK (Reuters) - Citigroup Inc agreed to pay $13.5 million to settle a lawsuit accusing the bank of deceiving investors into remaining in its Corporate Special Opportunities hedge fund, only to suffer big losses when the fund was liquidated in November 2008, court papers filed on Monday show
+NEW YORK, Aug 10 (Reuters) - Citigroup Inc agreed to pay $13.5 million to settle a lawsuit accusing the bank of deceiving investors into remaining in its Corporate Special Opportunities hedge fund, only to suffer big losses when the fund was liquidated in November 2008, court papers filed on Monday show

 The lawsuit accused Citigroup and its Citigroup Alternative Investments affiliate of misleading investors in a Dec.
 14, 2007 letter about the status of the fund’s leveraged, 558 million euro ($756 million at the time) original investment in a syndicated loan arranged for ProSiebenSat1 SE, a large German broadcaster.